Food Safety Modernization Act

 Third Party Certification.
 Establishes a program for the accreditation of third-party auditors to conduct food safety audits and issue certifications of foreign facilities producing food for humans or animals.

 Food Defense (intentional adulteration).
 Requires domestic and foreign facilities to address vulnerable processes in their operations to prevent acts intended to cause large-scale public harm.

 Sanitary Transportation.
 Requires those who transport food to use sanitary practices to ensure the safety of food.

-- More information can be found at the FDA’s FAQ here
+More information can be found at the FDA’s Frequently Asked Questions on FSMA website.

 a.
-Short answer is if you have to register with the FDA as a food manufacturing facility, YES.
+The short answer is if you have to register with the FDA as a food manufacturing facility, YES.